 When the dominant logic of marketing is shifting from exchange of goods toward service (Vargo and Lusch 2004), digital marketing communication (DMC) can help marketers improve their return on marketing and profitability (Reinartz and Kumar 2003; Reinartz et al. 2005).
 Digital channels offer cost efficient opportunities for marketers to keep frequently in touch with customers and improve customer loyalty.
 With such prospects in mind, it is not surprising that the use of digital channels in marketing is becoming an essential part of strategy in many companies.
-Despite these opportunities, there is a lack of a models explaining how DMC affects customer loyalty.
+Despite these opportunities, there is a lack of models explaining the interaction between DMC and customer loyalty.
 While parts of DMC, such as web advertising, attitude toward a site, perceptions of interactivity, and electronic service quality have been studied, integrated theories of DMC are scarce.
-Our conceptual model integrates ideas and findings suggested in many areas of marketing literature to show how regular brand communication, personalization, and interactivity affect customer loyalty.
+Our conceptual model integrates ideas and findings suggested in many areas of marketing literature to show how brand communication, personalization, and interactivity interact with customer loyalty.
 We present research propositions for testing in future research.

-We suggest that brand communication builds customer loyalty mainly through frequency and relational content.
+We suggest that brand communication builds customer loyalty mainly through increased frequency and relational content.
 Information processing triggered by regular brand communication generates customer value and commitment.
 Increases in these improve customer loyalty, both attitudinal and behavioral.
 Personalization and interactivity moderate the effects of brand communication on customer loyalty.
-Finally, we propose that customer characteristics, involvement, relationship, and situational factors act as mediators.
+Finally, we propose that customer characteristics, involvement, and relationship can also act as moderators.